Nevenall/blades-in-the-dark/src/01-the-basics.md

 ### Attribute Ratings

-There are three **attributes** in the game system that the player characters use to resist bad consequences: /Insight/, /Prowess/, and /Resolve/.
+There are three **attributes** in the game system that the player characters use to resist bad consequences: {Insight}, {Prowess}, and {Resolve}.
 Each attribute has a rating (from zero to 4) that tells you how many dice to roll when you use that attribute.

 The rating for each attribute is equal to the number of dots in the **first column** under that attribute (see the examples, at right).
 The more well-rounded your character is with a particular set of actions, the better their attribute rating.

 ### Resistance Roll

 Each attribute resists a different type of danger.
-If you get stabbed, for example, you resist physical harm with your /Prowess/ rating.
+If you get stabbed, for example, you resist physical harm with your {Prowess} rating.
 Resistance rolls always succeed—you diminish or deflect the bad result—but the better your roll, the less **stress** it costs to reduce or avoid the danger.

 When the enemy has a big advantage, you’ll need to make a resistance roll before you can take your own action.
 For example, when you duel the master sword-fighter, she disarms you before you can strike.
 You need to make a resistance roll to keep hold of your blade if you want to attack her.
-Or perhaps you face a powerful ghost and attempt to /Attune/ with it to control its actions.
+Or perhaps you face a powerful ghost and attempt to {Attune} with it to control its actions.
 But before you can make your own roll, you must resist possession from the spirit.

 The GM judges the threat level of the enemies and uses these “preemptive” resistance rolls as needed to reflect the capabilities of especially dangerous foes.